 POLS 460: Ethics and Global Politics

-Within the frameworks of international ethical theories and debates, this course examines some of the major ethical challenges in contemporary global politics about which difficult ethical choices have been made or about which there is ethical controversy, including international intervention, human rights promotion, human trafficking, child labour, child soldiers, gender rights, and megatourism.
+An examination of the ideas and debates that inform international ethical thought, including Realism, Marxism, Feminism and Liberalism, among others, followed by consideration of contemporary international politics about which difficult ethical choices have been made or about which there is ethical controversy, including international intervention, threatened use of weapons of mass destruction, sanctions, promotion of international human rights, human trafficking, and child labour, amongst others.

 The Political Studies program has a reputation of being among the best medium-size programs in Canada in its field.
 Because the department is smaller in comparison to other political science departments in Canada, there is closer contact between students and faculty in course and thesis work.